TI-Nspire series: Technical specifications

-Operating System versions
+Operating system versions

 The TI-Nspire CX/CX CAS calculators are now running the operating system (OS) version 4.5.5.79, released in August 2021.
-The TI-Nspire CX II/CX II CAS are running version 6.0.3.374, released in January 2023.
+The TI-Nspire CX II/CX II CAS are running version 6.3.0.119, released in August 2025.
 The operating system has been updated frequently since 2007 (partly due to bugs and missing functions, and also to patch jailbreak exploits), one year after its release in 2006.
 Version 2.0, 3.0, 4.0, and 5.0 were major upgrades.

 Added features in OS 2.0

 Starting with OS 2.0, additional features were added to increase usability and usefulness of the TI-Nspire.
 Below are major changes that were made.
 These features have stayed with the Nspire series to date.

 Added features in OS 3.0

 Images can be included in TI-Nspire documents using the computer software.
 They can then be displayed on the Nspire calculators and in full color on the Nspire CX calculators.
 Graphs can be drawn on top of the images.
 A data collection application is included with the OS, for use with the Lab Cradle.
 3D graphing is supported, as well as differential equations.
 Other features were also added, including improvements to functions that are related to statistics.
 OS 3.0 also adds the ability to run programs that are written in Lua.
 OS 3.0.1 introduced a number of bugs, but most of these have been fixed as of 3.0.2.

 In OS 3.2, conic equations in standard formats can be graphed and a new chemistry feature, Chem Box, allows users to write chemical notations.
 OS 3.2 also saw the inclusion of the Chipmunk physics engine for use in Lua programs.

 In OS 3.9, the area between curves can now be calculated on the graph bar.
+The last 3.9 release for the Nspire classics (Clickpad, Touchpad) is 3.9.0.463.
+The last 3.9 release for the CX and CX CAS calculators is 3.9.1.38.